-Inlingua language school has more than 300 sites worldwide and 12 schools in Switzerland including in the 5 top cities of Zurich, Geneva, Basel, Bern and Lausanne.
-French, German and Italian language courses are available in individual sessions, semi private groups or larger groups.
+Inlingua language school has more than 300 sites worldwide and 12 schools in Switzerland including in the five top cities of Zurich, Geneva, Basel, Bern and Lausanne.
+French, German, and Italian language courses are available in individual sessions, semi-private groups, or larger groups.
 Diploma and certificate courses are also available.
 The timetable for individual courses is set according to your daily schedule.
-The emphasis in the Inlingua language school is on speaking the language and the pace of teaching depends on the individual’s progress.
-The semi private groups consist of 2 or 3 students and are an alternative to larger group courses.
+The emphasis in the Inlingua language school is on speaking the language and the pace of teaching also depends on the individual’s progress.
+The semi-private groups consist of two or three students and are an alternative to larger group courses.

 Locations: Aarau, Baden, Basel, Bern, Geneva, Lausanne, Lucerne, Lugano, Neuchatel, Solothurn and Zurich

 With over 600 different courses on offer, the Migros Club School is the largest further education institution in Switzerland, providing courses for people from all walks of life.
 Migros has over 50 sites all over Switzerland with half a million people attending various courses and training programs.
 Apart from Switzerland’s official languages, the school also teaches Albanian, Chinese and Danish among many others.